318 Tips To Succeed At Online Dating

 Jay P. Granat, Ph.D., LMFT

 Millions of people around the world search for love through on line dating.
 What does take to be successful?
 Why do some people fail at internet dating?
-This article contains dozens of psychological strategies to help you succeed.
+This article contains dozens of psychological strategies to help you or someone you love to succeed at your search for love.

 My Experience With Online Dating

-My lovely wife of thirty-two years died approximately two years ago.
+My lovely wife of thirty-two years died approximately three years ago.

 We were very happily married.
 We were a terrific team.
 We had a lot of fun.
 We knew how to listen, how to be kind, how be flexible, how to patient, how to be open-minded and how to treat each other with kindness, dignity, and respect.